TWIM

 Instructors attending the 2023 TWIM conferenece at the Dhamma Sukha Meditation Center

-1. Ethical Conduct – They uphold the ethical precepts of Buddhism, living with honesty, integrity, and compassion in their actions and relationships.
+• Ethical conduct: They uphold the Buddhist precepts and act with honesty, responsibility, and compassion in daily life.

-2. Deep Meditation Practice – They maintain a well-established personal practice, often with many years of diverse and rigorous training.
+• Deep meditation practice: They maintain a well-established personal practice, often supported by many years of systematic training.

-3. Embodiment of the Teachings – They live the Dhamma in daily life, demonstrating qualities such as mindfulness, kindness, patience, and wisdom.
+• Embodiment of the Dhamma: They live the teachings through mindfulness, patience, kindness, and wisdom.

-5. Compassion and Empathy – They approach students with genuine care, creating a safe, supportive environment that encourages growth, understanding, and joy in the practice.
+• Compassion and empathy: They create a safe and supportive learning environment that encourages insight, confidence, and joy in practice.

 The Founder and first TWIM Teacher